感觉身体被掏空

 Cultural Context

 The Kris Wu song was mocked for its lyrics, but '感觉身体被掏空' struck an nerve — the image of being hollowed out resonated deeply with China's overwork culture.
 It joined '996,' '打工人,' and '内卷' as vocabulary for describing labor exploitation through the lens of personal physical experience.
+The term originated and spread primarily on Weibo.

 How Is It Used?